desihub/desiutil/doc/desiInstall.rst

 Product/Version Parsing
 -----------------------

-Because of the structure of the DESI code repository, it is sometimes necessary to specify a directory name along with the product name.  desiInstall contains a list of known products, but it is not necessarily complete. desiInstall parses the input to determine the base name and base version to install.
+Because of the structures of the DESI code repositories, it is sometimes necessary to specify a directory name along with the product name.  desiInstall contains a list of known products, but it is not necessarily complete. desiInstall parses the input to determine the base name and base version to install.
 At this